Ngue-Um/syllabi/course_linguistic-diversity-in-africa.md

   ## **Course objectives**

   At the end of this course, students will be able to:
-1. critically assess the discourses about the language reality of Africa
+1. understand and critically assess the discourses about the language reality of Africa

 2. engage with different perspectives on the social dimension of language in African societies